IvanTheDeveloper/UnityTagLayerSceneTypeGenerator/README.md

 [![GitHub Org's Stars](https://img.shields.io/github/stars/alkimeegames?style=social)](https://github.com/AlkimeeGames)
 [![Twitter](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2FAlkimeeGames%2FTagLayerTypeGenerator)](https://twitter.com/intent/tweet?text=Look%20what%20I%20found!%20@AlkimeeDotNet%0A&url=https%3A%2F%2Fgithub.com%2FAlkimeeGames%2FTagLayerTypeGenerator)

-> Generates types for Tags and Layers in Unity projects - **automatically**, with no manual button pushes required. **Simply set and forget!**
+> Generates types for Tags, Layers and Scenes in Unity projects - **automatically**, with no manual button pushes required. **Simply set and forget!**

-## What is the Tag / Layer Type Generator?
+## What is the Tag / Layer / Scene Type Generator?

-The Tag / Layer Type Generator automatically generates types for the [Tags and Layers](https://docs.unity3d.com/Manual/class-TagManager.html) defined in your Unity project.
+The Tag / Layer / Scene Type Generator automatically generates types for the [Tags and Layers](https://docs.unity3d.com/Manual/class-TagManager.html) defined in your Unity project, and Scenes added to the build settings.
 A developer can then use these types to ensure that at compile-time, any tags or layers used during runtime will be correct.
 Using tags and layers in this way ensures that should a tag or layer change, the .NET compiler will flag this as a compilation error long before bugs appear at runtime, which is often a symptom of using so-called '[magic strings](https://en.wikipedia.org/wiki/Magic_string)'.

-## Why use typed Tags and Layers?
+## Why use typed Tags, Layers and Scenes?

-Using typed tags and layers in your project's code provides compile-time checking of the tag and layer values.
-Using the included Tag or Layer attributes on a string or int property respectively also allows you to adjust these values in the inspector.
+Using typed tags / layers / scenes in your project's code provides compile-time checking of their values.
+Using their included attributes on a string or int property respectively also allows you to adjust these values in the inspector.
 See examples below.

 ## Whats wrong with [UnityEngine.LayerMask](https://docs.unity3d.com/ScriptReference/LayerMask.html)?

 Nothing!
 The generated types are designed to augment the usage of Unity's LayerMask struct.
 The LayerMask struct provides methods for converting a layer from a string into its corresponding ID (int) and vice versa.
 However, both approaches require you to use '[magic strings](https://en.wikipedia.org/wiki/Magic_string)' in your code.
 Using typed values for both the layer id and the mask allows you to catch errors at compile time.
-The layer type also contains pre-computer masks for each layer, making it simple to create layer masks from the types.
+The layer type also contains pre-computer masks for each layer, making it simple to create layer masks from the types, and the scene type also contains buildIndexes for each scene.

 ## Setup

-The Tag / Layer Type Generator works out of the box, automatically and in the background with no dependencies other than Unity itself.
+The Tag / Layer / Scene Type Generator works out of the box, automatically and in the background with no dependencies other than Unity itself.
 It's pure CSharp and the public API has complete XML documentation including the generated CSharp types!

 ## How does this work?

-The Tag / Layer Type Generator subscribes to the Unity Editor's [ProjectChanged](https://docs.unity3d.com/ScriptReference/EditorApplication-projectChanged.html) event.
-When this event is raised, the generators check to see if any new tags or layers have been added or previous tags or layers have been updated.
+The Tag / Layer / Scene Type Generator subscribes to the Unity Editor's [ProjectChanged](https://docs.unity3d.com/ScriptReference/EditorApplication-projectChanged.html) event.
+When this event is raised, the generators check to see if any new tags, layers or scenes have been added or previous ones have been updated.
 A new CSharp file is generated in either case.
 It's also possible to manually generate the files either via a button in the Project Settings windows or inspecting the TypeGeneratorSttings asset.

 ## Example usage of the generated types